top of page

 Larger Twigs

-Here's the larger twigs that I sawed up, using a Stihl Electric Pruner.
-So easy for me to use.
-No sense in using a huge chain saw!
+Here are the larger twigs I sawed up using a Stihl Electric Pruner.
+It's so easy for me to use.
+There’s no need for a huge chainsaw for these tasks!

-One last photo.
+One last photo to share.
 Greg covered some of the hay with a tarp.
-The tarp is a whole other story, which I will save for another time.
-The tarp has blown off at least 2 times with our high winds and each time, Greg fortifies it with yet more heavy objects.
-Railroad ties are the latest effort.
+The tarp has been a whole saga of its own, which I’ll save for another time.
+It has blown off at least two times due to high winds, and each time, Greg has fortified it with even more heavy objects.
+Railroad ties are the latest addition to keep it secure.

-Alright ya'll, I need to get going.
-Lunch needs to be fixed for both humans and an impatient animal.
-Take care, be safe and enjoy every moment that you've been gifted.
-Later.
+Alright, everyone, I need to get going.
+Lunch needs to be prepared for both humans and an impatient animal.
+Take care, be safe, and enjoy every moment that you’ve been gifted.
+Later!

 Recent Posts